 - Instructor of leadership class at the Boys and Girls Club

-I also write a twice-weekly blog on everyday aspects of life, leadership, and public speaking.
+I also write a weekly blog on everyday aspects of life, leadership, and public speaking.
 Writing with my “audience” in mind, I find ways to inspire my readers to

 - think from a different viewpoint

 - learn new skills

 Please tune in to my blog!
 It’s easy to register to be automatically emailed new posts from this page.
 In the upper right corner, you’ll find the “Follow my blog” section.
 Or you can click on LIFTED UP BLOG at the main menu to read a sample and subscribe there.